jonc/osboids/README.md

 The following commands, which can either be issued on the Console, or via a chat channel in-world, control the behaviour of the flock at runtime

-	flock-stop or /118 stop in chat 	- stop all flocking and remove boids from the region flock-start or /118 start 		- start the flocking simulation flock-size <num> or /118 size <num>	- change the size of the flock flock-prim <name> or /118 prim <name>	- change the boid prim to that passed in - must be rezzed in the scene flock-framerate <num> or /118 framerate - only update the flock positions every <num> frames - only really useful
-						- for photography and debugging boid behaviour
+	flock-stop or /118 stop                       ;stop all flocking and remove boids from the region flock-start or /118 start                     ;start the flocking simulation flock-size <num> or /118 size <num>	          ;change the size of the flock flock-prim <name> or /118 prim <name>	        ;change the boid prim to one already rezzed in the scene flock-framerate <num> or /118 framerate <num> ;only update the flock positions every <num> frames ;only really useful for photography and debugging boid ;behaviour

 Boid prims

-Any, currently rezzed in scene, object can be used as the boid prim.
+Any currently rezzed in-scene-object can be used as the boid prim.
 However fps is very much affected by the complexity of the entity to use.
 It is easier to throw a single prim (or sculpty) around the scene than it is to throw the constituent parts of a 200 linked prim dragon.